 Prepping & priming for topside work

-Mega Gloss Gold and Mega Gloss by Blue Water Paint provide a beautiful aesthetic finish, and also provide protection against – sea, rain, wind and sun.
+Mega Gloss by Blue Water Paint provides a beautiful aesthetic finish, and also provide protection against – sea, rain, wind and sun.

 Blistering UV rays will degrade the surface of fiberglass and prematurely age your vessel.
 Moisture can also cause as many problems for wooden vessels and metal boats.

 Clean and prepare the hull by first washing with soap and water and finish with fresh water.
 Then wipe the surface with a rag that has been dampened with 974 Reducer.